jessebubble/devsa-web/README.md

 # devSA

-Beyond the billion-dollar industry that powers Military City, USA is a community of designers, marketing agencies and web developers in San Antonio creating online experiences on platforms that reach millions of people every day

 Our goal is simple, `connect the worlds of design, marketing, web, mobile and cloud development` by providing a platform for creatives and technologists to share their work, ask for help, find inspiration, and contribute to the growth of this community

 <img src="./app/components/images/events/devsa.png" style="width: 50%;">